Ravenswood Gardens neighbors replace hate graffiti with love

 And so, on Sunday evening, more than 300 people gathered outside Waters Elementary to unleash dozens of kids armed with colorful chalk.
 They drew rainbows, peace signs, hearts and words like “hope” and “love.”

-The purpose: “To take the neighborhood graffiti and create our own positive graffiti to show messages of peace and love and acceptance,” said Jason Rieger, 38, who helped organize the event.
+The purpose: “To take the negative graffiti and create our own positive graffiti to show messages of peace and love and acceptance,” said Jason Rieger, 38, who helped organize the event.

 “We’re making love messages on the sidewalk because we heard that people had wrote something bad on a garage,” said Raymond Knudson, 5, who agreed to chat between bouts of trying to climb his mother, Jennifer, like a tree.
 “So far I’ve drawn two hands, a giant heart and the word ‘love.'”